andrewdircks/BORG_param_diagnostics/README.md

 ## Installation
 1. Download the release application.
-2. Within the `BorgDiagnosticTool.jar` directory, include a `BorgDiatnosticTool_lib` folder with
+2. Within the `BorgDiagnosticTool.jar` directory, include a `BorgDiagnosticTool_lib` folder with
 ```
 mkdir BorgDiatnosticTool_lib
 ```